loresmt/loresmt-2021/README.md

 │English↔Marathi(train)│  20933           │  356456/292561  │
 │English↔Irish (test)  │  750             │  9831/12207     │
 │English↔Marathi(test) │  1000            │  14233/11927    │
-│Taiwanese↔Mandarin    │  128608          │    -            │
+│Taiwanese↔Traditional │  128608          │    -            │
-│ (train)              │                  │                 │
+│ Chinese (train)      │                  │                 │
-│Taiwanese↔Mandarin    │  3071            │  5027           │
+│Taiwanese↔Traditional │  3071            │  5027           │
-│ (dev)                │                  │                 │
+│ Chinese (dev)        │                  │                 │
-│Taiwanese↔Mandarin    │  7053            │                 │
+│Taiwanese↔Traditional │  7053            │                 │
-│ (test)               │                  │                 │
+│Chinese (test)        │                  │                 │
 ```

 # License
 Please see the [LICENSE](https://github.com/loresmt/loresmt-2021/blob/main/LICENSE) file.

 # Acknowledgments
 We would like to thank [Cardamom-Comparative Deep Models of Language for Minority and Historical Languages](http://www.cardamom-project.org/) (funded by the Irish Research Council under the Consolidator Laureate Award scheme (grant number IRCLA/2017/129)) and [Panlingua Language Processing LLP](http://panlingua.co.in/) for providing English↔Irish and English↔Marathi parallel and/or monolingual COVID data.
-We would also like to thank [Potamu Research Ltd](https://www.potamure.net/) for providing Taiwanese↔Mandarin (Traditional Chinese ) Sign language data.
+We would also like to thank [Potamu Research Ltd](https://www.potamure.net/) for providing Taiwanese Sign Language ↔ Traditional Chinese data.

 ## References
 <pre>